ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ### Decentralized virtual reality

 [Decentraland](https://decentraland.org/) is a virtual world you can explore with a VR set, your computer, or your smartphone.
-They store all the assets on IPFS, so these heavy files can be fetched from several other users at the same time for faster loading and synching.
+They store all the assets on IPFS, so these heavy files can be fetched from several other users at the same time for faster loading and syncing.

 ### Video hosting platform